microsoft/fast/packages/web-components/fast-foundation/src/form-associated/form-associated-custom-element.spec.md

 - `protected setFormValue(value: File | string | FormData | null, state?: File | string | FormData): void`
   - When using `elementInternals`, this will set the value in the form.
 With no FACE support, this will do nothing because the value will automatically be associated by the proxy element.
 This can be overridden as necessary by components with more advanced behavior.
 - `protected handleKeyPress(): void`
-  - Will submit the form when `enter` key is pressed to match standard input behavior.
+  - Will trigger implicit submission when `enter` key is pressed to match standard input behavior.
 Can be overridden or extended.
 - `protected setValidity(flags: ValidityStateFlags, message?: string, anchor?: HTMLElement): void;`
   - With form association support, will set the validity of the component.
 With no form association, this will do nothing unless a message is passed.
 If a message is passed, the proxy element's `setCustomValidity` method will be invoked with the value of the message.